Dual fuel heating system rebate: electric heat pump combined with gas furnace

 How to apply

-1. Purchase an eligible air source heat pump and high-efficiency gas furnace and have them installed by a Technical Safety BC licensed contractor registered with the Home Performance Contractor Network.
+1. Purchase an eligible air source heat pump and high-efficiency gas furnace5 and have them installed by a Technical Safety BC licensed contractor who is a member in good standing of the Home Performance Contractor Network.

 2. Complete the application form in full and submit it within six months of the invoice date along with the following information: